Martin322s/azure-terraform/README.md

 sql_server_name: This variable specifies the name of the Azure SQL Server.
 It's set to "sqlserver-azdb."

 firewall_rule_name: This variable defines the name of the Azure SQL Database firewall rule.
 It's set to "firewall-rule."

+repo_URL: This variable holds the URL of the Git repository that will be connected to the Azure Web App for continuous deployment.
+In this case, it's set to